5 Things Higher Ed Leaders Should Know About CRMs

 Estimated Reading Time: 4 minutes

 In the last decade, constituent relationship management (CRM) has grown exponentially in both capability and user adoption across higher education.
-The market is progressing from primarily departmental to enterprise CRM, which requires deeper forethought for institutions, especially during selection and implementation.
-Higher education leaders considering a shift in their campus CRM strategy should keep the following advice in mind.
+The market is starting to evolve from primarily departmental to enterprise CRM deployment, which requires deeper forethought for institutions, especially during selection and implementation.

-It is common knowledge that CRM adoption started in higher education at the departmental level with solutions focused on specific functional areas.
+It is common knowledge that CRM adoption started at the departmental level in higher education, with solutions focused on specific functional areas.
 Today, Tambellini research indicates that approximately 88 percent of US institutions use some type of CRM solution.
-Recruitment and admissions is the largest market, followed by service management (i.e., help desk), student advising and retention, and advancement.
-The market is also seeing an increase in the number of institutions declaring an enterprise-wide CRM (ECRM) and are in varying stages of their digital transformations.
-The leading packaged solution in the recruitment and admissions space is Technolutions Slate.

-In the early days of CRM, institutions generally made selections at the department level—and often without assistance from IT.
-However, we are now seeing institutions take a more enterprise-wide, holistic approach that includes the foresight to lay a foundation for ECRM and data governance.
-This new mindset is the result of lessons learned as institutions grapple with the lack of data continuity that is the byproduct of multiple, disparate CRMs.
-Institutions are finding value in ECRMs to aggregate disparate data and provide campuswide constituents with a central system of record and a consistent user experience.
+Institutions are taking a more holistic approach to CRM, with an emphasis on data governance, as they grapple with data continuity challenges caused by multiple disparate CRMs.
+Institutions are finding value in ECRMs to aggregate disparate data and provide constituents campuswide with a central system of record and a consistent user experience.
 Moving to ECRM is a phased and ongoing transformation, and institutions generally follow a roadmap starting with the greatest area of need and one that can drive immediate success and value.

 ECRMs are on par with enterprise administrative systems, and the selection and implementation of these platforms should be given the same level of due diligence and planning as an institution’s finance, HCM, and student systems.
-Salesforce has the largest collective CRM footprint in higher education, owning more than 36 percent market share, and is the CRM of choice for enterprise-wide deployments.
-Other vendors in this market include Slate CRM and Ellucian CRM, and the Microsoft Dynamics 365 CRM partner solutions have less than 1 percent market share.
+Salesforce has the largest collective CRM footprint in higher education and is most often selected for enterprise-wide deployments.
+However, institutions are increasingly taking their Slate CRM deployments enterprise-wide.

 2. Think Outside the Box

 When campus leaders think of CRM, they often think of packaged solutions for core functional areas.
-CRMs are also expanding their offerings to provide higher education with more options and greater value.
-For example, Enrollment Rx (Salesforce), Salesforce Admissions Connect, TargetX (Salesforce), and Technolutions Slate are all leading packaged solutions for student recruitment and admissions.
+However, CRMs are expanding their offerings to provide higher education with more options and greater value.
+For example, Anthology Apply, Ellucian CRM Recruit, Enrollment Rx (for Salesforce users), Salesforce Admissions Connect, Salesforce Education Cloud for Admissions, TargetX (for Salesforce users), and Technolutions Slate are all leading packaged solutions for student recruitment and admissions.

 While CRM-based solutions are prevalent across all sizes and types of institutions, there is also widespread usage of native CRM products, especially Salesforce.
 Hundreds of institutions are using native Salesforce products (Experience Cloud, Marketing Cloud, Pardot, and Service Cloud) to support custom recruiting and admissions applications, marketing and communications, unified student services portals and engagement platforms, student onboarding, and more.

 Likewise, Slate institutions are expanding their use of Slate CRM to build custom solutions for advising and retention.
-While institutions may start with a packaged solution, many expand its use at the department level and across the enterprise, especially when Salesforce is the CRM.
+While institutions may start with a packaged solution, many expand its use at the department level and across the enterprise.

 3. Consider Custom Solutions

 Institutions currently report functionality gaps in advising and retention solutions, such as early alerts, appointment scheduling, case management, unified advising communications and tracking, and academic advisor portals.
-Therefore, an increasing number of institutions are creating custom student success applications to support these requirements.
+Therefore, an increasing number of institutions are creating custom student success applications to support these requirements while vendors work to roll out solutions to meet those needs.

 Salesforce CRM institutions also use the product set to extend CRM functionality to support event tracking, communities, communications tracking (web, social, mobile), student services and knowledgebase, reporting, and metrics and productivity dashboards.
 Likewise, Slate for Admissions institutions are leveraging the Slate CRM to build custom student success applications stored in the same instance as recruitment and admissions and readily support data integration.